anttih/Sham/README.md

 ====================================

 Sham is test stub and spy (test double) for PHP 5.3 and up.
 The idea behind Sham is to allow everything to be done to a Sham instance.
-Sham records everything done to it, you can then later investigate what happened.
-Sham does not self-verify, use your testing framework for asserting.
+Sham records every interaction you have with it, you can then later investigate what happened.
+It does not self-verify, use your testing framework for asserting.

 The goal is to record everything that is possible.
 This includes: